Julien-R44/ikea-delivery-checker/README.md

 # ikea-delivery-checker

 Basic script that verify if one or more products are available for home delivery in one or multiple zipcodes by calling the IKEA API.

+A notification can be sent on discord when the availability of a product for delivery changes.
+A [file database](https://github.com/TheNeikos/rustbreak) is used to send the notification only when the availability status changes.

 I did this script mainly to discover Rust language.
 As a result the code must surely be ugly or badly done.

 ## Usage